pyfyre/pyfyre/README.md

 ## PyNani
+\\
-PyNani is a Python Web static frontend framework for Python lovers who hates HTML.
-PyNani is free and open source.
+PyNani is a Python web user interface framework for building reactive static websites and for those Python devs who hates HTML.
+Pynani is free and open source project.

 ## Documentation
 Documentation for PyNani is still in development.